privacytools/blog.privacytools.io/collections/_posts/2019-08-29-adding-custom-doh-resolvers-to-dnscloak.md

 **[DNSCloak](https://apps.apple.com/us/app/dnscloak-secure-dns-client/id1452162351)** is an [open-source](https://github.com/s-s/dnscloak) DNSCrypt and DNS over HTTPS (DoH) client for iOS, which gives users the ability to encrypt their DNS requests through the use of an on-device VPN profile.

-While highly configurable, its user interface can be unintuitive and doesn't easily allow users to add custom DoH resolvers apart from the default ["public-resolvers" list](https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v2/public-resolvers.md) that the DNSCrypt project provides.
+While highly configurable, its user interface can be unintuitive to less tech-savvy users and doesn't easily allow users to use custom DoH resolvers, apart from the default ["public-resolvers" list](https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v2/public-resolvers.md) that the DNSCrypt project provides.

 Before diving in, I'd like to mention that while there is a lot of nuance to DNSCrypt and DoH, it's important to understand that these two DNS protocols essentially achieve the same goals: provide users with the ability to encrypt all DNS traffic to the users' desired [upstream provider(s)](https://www.privacytools.io/providers/dns/#icanndns), while preventing [DNS hijacking](https://en.wikipedia.org/wiki/DNS_hijacking), [spoofing](https://en.wikipedia.org/wiki/DNS_spoofing), and eavesdropping by 3rd parties.